 What Problems Are People Reporting with the Marathon Tires?

 Trailer owners have reported the following problems with their Marathon tires:

 - Bubbles/blisters on the sidewall

 - Tread separation

 The following is a sample of the dozens of complaints (sic throughout) posted online and sent to NHTSA about the tires:

-What Can I Do If My Trailer’s Tires Had These Problems?
+What Can I Do If My Camper’s Tires Had These Problems?

-If your Marathon tires blew out or suffered other problems, get in touch with us today and share your story.
+If your Marathon tires blew out or suffered other problems, fill out the form on this page and share your story.
 Attorneys are looking into whether a class action lawsuit can be filed – but first need to hear from people whose tires failed.
 After you get in touch, one of the attorneys handling this investigation may then reach out to you directly to explain how you can take action.